 We want to put learning, creativity and design at the heart of our campus and support the best teaching and learning experience possible

-The University is constantly looking to develop and extend the benefits of its location and the features of its varied landscape.
+We're constantly looking to develop and extend the benefits of our location and the features of its varied landscape.
 This leads us to create innovative new buildings, redevelop Grade II listed properties and carry out a programme of changes and improvements that constantly enhance our campus for students.

 St George’s Quarter development